DimitriK505/ApiAggregator/Readme.md

 Retrieve aggregated data from all configured sources.

 **Query Parameters:**
-- `filterOptions` – Filtering criteria (e.g., can be a news of a sports keyword).
+- `filterOptions` – Filtering criteria (e.g., can be a news or a sports keyword).
 - `sortingOptions` – Sorting criteria (e.g., by date or name, ascending/descending).

 ### `GET /Statistics`